Holidays With COPD Can Still Be Stress-Free

 Elevate Your Mood and Relax

-Your fatigue and feelings of vulnerability can lead you to hole up in your home, but it’s important to fight that inclination.
+Your fatigue and feelings of vulnerability can lead you to hole up in your home, but it is important to fight that inclination.
 After all, depression is known to increase pain sensitivity and worsen other physical symptoms, while talking and celebrating can have the very opposite effect.

 Studies show COPD patients who have social support — and make use of it regularly — not only have a better quality of life but may actually live longer than those who choose to isolate themselves.

-Although group therapy and professional counseling are excellent additions to your COPD management plan, don’t dismiss more casual opportunities to share your thoughts and enjoy the company of others over the holidays.
+Although group therapy and professional counseling are excellent additions to your COPD management plan, do not dismiss more casual opportunities to share your thoughts and enjoy the company of others over the holidays.
 Sometimes a bit of happy distraction can relieve some of the burdens of COPD.

 Overcome the Stigma of COPD